These four disctinctives are a part of our DNA at Redeemer Church.

-Psalm 33:11 tells us, “The counsel of the Lord stands forever, the plans of His heart to all generations.”
+In Psalm 33:11, we are taught, “The counsel of the Lord stands forever, the plans of His heart to all generations.”
 We are a church that reaches across the generations to minister to all people.

-In Matthew 28:19-20a, Jesus commands us to “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”
+In Matthew 28, Jesus commands us, “Go therefore and make disciples of all nations, baptizing them in the name of the Father, Son, and Holy Spirit, teaching them to observe all that I have commanded you.”

-We are a Convergent church.
+We are a convergence church.
 This means you will find elements from the three major streams of the Christian church (Evangelical, Sacramental and Charismatic) and elements from our Hebraic roots incorporated into our services.
 We encourage everyone to participate in whatever way you feel comfortable.
 The Bible is our all-sufficient rule for faith and practice and is summarized in the Nicene Creed and The Apostles Creed.
-To further understand our doctrines, please read The Chicago-Lambeth Quadrilateral, 1886, 1888.
-These are the principles and beliefs that we base our services to God and His Church.
+To further understand our beliefs, please read The Chicago-Lambeth Quadrilateral, 1886, 1888.

 THE NICENE CREED